-This useful report will list both local computer accounts and domain accounts which are members of a specific local computer group.
+This useful report lists both local computer accounts and domain accounts which are members of a specific local computer group.
 It does not matter which computers these accounts exist on.

-The Members of a Local Computer Group report returns information about each computer’s name, the user’s ID, the user’s full name (if available), the account type (Local or Domain) and the disabled state (Yes, No or Domain).
-If the Disabled state is listed as, “Domain,” then you will need to review Active Directory (AD) in order to determine whether or not the account is disabled.
+The Members of a Local Computer Group report returns information about each computer’s name, the user’s ID, the user’s full name (if available) and the account type (Local or Domain).
+In the SSRS report the disabled state is listed as either Yes, No or Domain.
+If the disabled state is listed as, “Domain,” then you will need to review Active Directory (AD) in order to determine whether or not the account is disabled.
 This is true for all domain accounts.

 This report drills through to the Local Account-Group Details for a Computer report.